Home Staging Ideas

 - Consider painting cabinets if they show wear and tear.
 If you have lots of wood, try some wood oil to make them look alive.

 - Kitchen cabinets will be opened and examined.
 Be sure to organize them and make it as appealing as possible.

 - You’ll want to watch what you cook!
 Showings can happen at any time.
 Keep the fish and strong spices at a minimum.
 They can be a turn-off.

 - Pet odours are hard to hide.
 Try using baking soda and other pet cleaning devices to remove any odd smells from furniture and carpeting.
 Does your cat love a certain blanket… maybe it’s time for a new one.

-- Get rid of kitchen odours by poring hot salt water down the drain twice a week.
+- Get rid of kitchen odours by pouring hot salt water down the drain twice a week.
 Also, grind some lemon rind into the disposal.

 - A new shower curtain is always a great, small investment especially if the old one is smelly.

 - Fresh flowers, pretty soaps, candles and other odour devices are also a great investment.
 Not too much though, odour sensitive people can find this a turn off and will be running for the door.